-1. Purpose.
-This appendix lists the minimum measurement standards for SBAS facilities consistent with the guidance in ICAO Doc 8071, Volume II, Chapter 3, Satellite-based augmentation systems (SBAS).

-2. Required Equipment.
-Suitable SBAS receivers to acquire the ranging and correction data and apply these data to determine the integrity and improve the accuracy of the derived position.
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for SBAS facilities consistent with the guidance in ICAO Doc 8071, Volume II, Chapter 3, Satellite-based augmentation systems (SBAS). - 2.
+Required Equipment.
+Suitable SBAS receivers to acquire the ranging and correction data and apply these data to determine the integrity and improve the accuracy of the derived position. - 3.
+Measurements.

-3. Measurements.
 SBAS parameters are based on survey data that is compiled and validated by ATO Mission Support.
-For use in flight inspection roles, it must be measurable to the accuracy shown in the table below.
+For use in flight inspection roles, ICAO guidelines for measuring SBAS accuracy are shown in the table below.

-Parameter Measurand Tolerance Maximum Uncertainty Final Approach Segment (FAS) Survey data accuracy WGS-84 Coordinates, converted to linear N/A N/A Horizontal N/A N/A <1 m Vertical N/A N/A < 0.25 m
+Parameter Measurand Tolerance Maximum Uncertainty Final Approach Segment (FAS) Survey data accuracy WGS-84 Coordinates, converted to linear N/A N/A Horizontal N/A N/A < 1 m Vertical N/A N/A < 0.25 m